ZakirG/SnapConnect/ui_rules.md

 - Use consistent padding and sizing
 - Text should be clearly readable with proper contrast
 - Avoid flat or material design button styles
+- All interactive buttons **must not** be flush against the screen edges.
+Maintain a minimum horizontal padding/margin of **16 px** (or `p-4` in Tailwind scale) from any screen edge or safe-area inset.
+This ensures comfortable reach and visual balance.

 ### 2. Cards and Containers
 - All cards must have subtle outset shadows